 The Huron Perth Healthcare Alliance’s (HPHA) top priority is keeping our patients, families, caregivers and staff safe during these challenging times.
 It is important for the hospital to maintain the practice of physical distancing and limiting the traffic going in and out of the premises.
 We understand that loved ones, families and caregivers are essential to the health, well-being and quality of life of our patients and HPHA is committed to supporting this.

 HPHA has taken a precautionary approach for the control of COVID-19 that follows the Ministry of Health and Public Health guidelines for the healthcare sector.
 We have taken a careful approach to our Family and Caregiver presence guidelines and will monitor closely and adjust as deemed necessary.
 HPHA also looks to support from our community to adhere to these guidelines.

-Do not come to the hospital if you:
+Family and/or Caregiver should not come to the hospital if they:

 - Are feeling unwell